 4. Decide how you’ll receive payments

 Financial transactions are an important aspect of a business so you will want to decide how your business will receive payments.
 Be sure to focus on a process that makes receiving payments smooth and easy for both you and your customer.

 Your payment options will depend on what type of business you have.
 For example, if you have a business that provides a service, you may want to send out invoices.
+Will you take credit, or debit, or both?
 Investing in an automated invoicing software will save time and money and help you ensure you are paid promptly.

 5. Digitize all records

 Dealing with paper records can quickly become unorganized and overwhelming for any business owner.
 It is important to try and digitize as many financial records for your business to help you stay organized and ensure that you can quickly access your financial documents.
 Once you have saved your documents digitally, it is best to invest in a secure third-party service to ensure that they are protected.
 This is an important step to guarantee the security of your business information as well as your customer’s information.